piyuo/RT-DETRv3/onnx/README.md

 - **Embedding Normalization**: All embeddings should have L2 norm = 1.0 (±0.001 tolerance)
 - **Intra-class Similarity**: Objects of same class should have cosine similarity > 0.7
 - **Inter-class Distinction**: Different classes should have cosine similarity < 0.5
-- **Separability Ratio**: Inter-class distance / Intra-class distance should be > 1.5
+- **Separability Ratio**: (Mean same-class similarity) / (Mean different-class similarity) should be > 1.5 (higher is better).
+Current implementation also reports an alternate form (diff/same) internally for debugging; values < 1 indicate poor separation in that alternate view.
 - **Consistency Check**: Identical images should produce embeddings with similarity > 0.99
 - **Stability Test**: Similar viewpoints should maintain similarity > 0.8